Crane Fly

 Reading the Wind

 Position yourself on the downwind bank or shore — this is where cranefly will accumulate on the water surface.
 On a windy August day, walk the bank before fishing to observe where daddies are landing and where fish are rising.
-Runs and bays that collect windfall are often productive before the fly even starts fishing.

 Fly patterns